amjabb/final-api-node/README.md

+REST API

- The list given below is an overview of the routes you will require, what they will do, and the HTTP Verb used to access it.
+ The list given below is an overview of the routes this API will use, what they will do, and the HTTP Verb used to access it.

 Route
 HTTP verb